Skip to Questions and Objections List

 “Someone else (a link I would like to send or a well known teacher) can explain this subject and why the doctrine on this site is wrong better than I can.
 So please see…such and such”

-There are many times I have been given links to other ministries which teach things against what I do.
-The funny thing about that is I often have already seen those articles and have included information on my own articles as to why they are incorrect.
+There have been many times when I’ve been given links to other ministries that teach things contrary to what I do.
+The funny thing is, I’ve often already seen those articles and have included explanations in my own writings as to why they are incorrect.

-So I find it both laughable and annoying when someone attempts to refute what I teach by showing me what someone else teaches which I have already proven to be incorrect.
+So, I find it both laughable and annoying when someone tries to refute what I teach by showing me what someone else teaches, which I’ve already proven to be incorrect.

-The reason many people point to the teachings of others is because often they do not fully understand the subject well enough to defend it themselves.
-So they attempt to let others who “understand it better” do that for them.
+The reason many people point to the teachings of others is often because they do not fully understand the subject well enough to defend it themselves.
+So, they rely on others who “understand it better” to do that for them.

-What they do not realize however is that the reason they don’t have a full grasp on it is because the ones they point to as being great teachers do not have enough of a grasp on it either.
-Thus their students are left without understanding as well.
+What they don’t realize, however, is that the reason they don’t fully grasp it is that those they point to as great teachers don’t have a firm grasp on it either.
+Thus, their students are left without understanding as well.

-In fact, the same arguments the student would make are the very same ones their teacher will make.
-So if those arguments don’t hold water with the student then the teacher will also fail since they are saying the same thing.
-So do yourself a favor and don’t just pretend you aren’t smart enough to figure this out so you can simply ignore it while letting someone else who is “smarter” figure it out for you.
+In fact, the same arguments the student would make are the very ones their teacher will make.
+If those arguments don’t hold up for the student, the teacher will also fail, since they are saying the same thing.
+So do yourself a favor: don’t pretend you aren’t smart enough to figure this out, allowing someone else who is “smarter” to do it for you.
 Use your own brain.

 Return To List Top or Return To Study